 (See also Overview of Personality Disorders.)

 Patients with borderline personality disorder have an intolerance of being alone; they make frantic efforts to avoid abandonment and generate crises, such as making suicidal gestures in a way that invites rescue and caregiving by others.

-Reported prevalence of borderline personality disorder varies but is probably between 1.7 to 3% in the general population, but up to 15 to 20% in patients being treated for mental health disorders.
-In clinical settings, 75% of patients with this disorder are female, but in the general population, the ratio of men to women is 1:1.
+Reported prevalence of borderline personality disorder in the US varies.
+The estimated median prevalence is 1.6% but may be as high as 5.9%.
+In patients being treated as inpatients for mental health disorders, prevalence is about 20%.
+About 75% of patients diagnosed with this disorder are female, but in the general US population, the ratio of men to women is 1:1.

 Comorbidities are complex.
 Patients often have a number of other disorders, particularly depression, anxiety disorders (eg, panic disorder), and posttraumatic stress disorder, as well as eating disorders and substance use disorders.